oddbird/oddsite/content/2017/1/31/css-day.rst

 =================

 `CSS Day 2016`_ covered a wide range of topics for a one day conference including SVG, animation, color theory, design, layout and more.
-Throughout the day, a focus on code architecture became a theme.
-Attendees heard a few different perspectives which were certainly interesting to listen to and compare.
+Throughout the day, a focus on code architecture was a theme.
+Attendees heard a few different perspectives which were interesting to listen to and compare.

-Below are the available videos and slides of each session, two of which are our very own OddBirds.
+Below are the available videos and slides of each session, including two from our very own OddBirds.